yingjin/DspaceRestapiHarvester/README.md

 they can be the extensions of Dublin Core and your self-defined schema.
 Using the elements.ini to config and map the metadata to Omeka data model.

-The plugin only imports the metadata and thumbnail images if available, but allows you to link the bitstreams from Dspace to Omeka items.
+The plugin only imports the metadata, but allows you to link the bitstreams including thumbnails from Dspace to Omeka items.
 The plugin can be used for one-time data transfers, or to keep up-to-date with changes to an online repository.

 The future plan includes more flexible metadata config (add/remove from UI) and bitstream copy/link options.
 Also, the branch DspaceRestapiHaverster-wijiti supports Dspace 3.x